Venda Nova do Imigrante

 Venda Nova do Imigrante is a municipality, with a capital of the same name, in east central Espírito Santo, Brazil.
 Created in 1989, by separating from Conceição do Castelo, it stands at a height of 630 meters above sea level.
 Its population was 25,745 (2020) and its area is 185.9 km2.

 It was mainly colonised by northern Italian immigrants and still holds Italian-themed festivals such as the Polenta festival and wine festivals.
 Other such traditions still held on to are traditional Italian dancing and choral singing, often seen during such festivals.

+Geography

 Bordering municipalities include: (E) Domingos Martins, (N) Afonso Claudio, (W) Conceição do Castelo and Castelo in the south.